-The annual Digital Humanities at Oxford Summer School (DHOxSS) will run this year from 22nd to 26th July at Keble College Oxford.
+The annual Digital Humanities at Oxford Summer School (DHOxSS) will run from 13-17 July 2020 at Keble College Oxford.

 The Summer School offers training to anyone with an interest in the Digital Humanities, including academics at all career stages, students, project managers, and people who work in IT, libraries, cultural heritage, publishing and other industries.

 "A great week, very informative and in an inspirational setting.
 It helped to be surrounded by people interested in and committed to DH, especially people at different levels and with different interests."

 Anyone may register, there is no application process and we do not select or screen participants, or require any previous qualifications (however you should check your chosen workshop for details of any prior technical knowledge which is necessary).

 Participants follow one workshop strand throughout the week, supplementing their training with up to three expert guest lectures.

 All workshop strands will be held at Keble College Oxford.
 We have reserved some accommodation at Keble for participants from Sunday to Thursday - you can book this during your registration process - see our Accommodation page.